therewillbecode/redux-cheerio/README.md

-# redux-scraper
+# cheerio-scraper
-Cheerio based Web scraping middleware for Redux - redux middleware
+Cheerio middleware for Redux - redux middleware

-Scraping is done using Cheerio and Request
+Scraping is done using Cheerio and axios

 ## Rationale